When was protection from trans hate crime introduced?

 What is the National LGBT Hate Crime Partnership?

-The project members want to let LGBT+ people know that the law is there to protect them.
+The partnership is committed to informing LGBT+ people that the hate crime law is there to protect them.
 The members work with the police and government.
 This is to make sure they support people in the best way possible if they report an incident

 Voices and Visibility 2019